bresilla/roscon2025_workshop/exercises/ex-8.md

 Use a Zenoh deployed on Internet (e.g. in a Cloud instance) as an intermediary.
 Both your robot and your controler connects to this router, via TCP, TLS or even QUIC.

-For a simple test in this workshop, all the attendees will connect to the same router, deployed on `roscon.zenoh.io`.
+For a simple test in this workshop, all the attendees will connect via TCP to the same router deployed on `roscon.zenoh.io`.
 However, since all the robots are using the same topics and services names, they will conflict with each other.
 We will now see the different solutions to overcome this issue.

 ## Use different ROS namespaces for each robot